 Why is Behavioural Safety Important?

 The major objective of behaviour-based safety is to replace the unconscious unsafe behaviour that has come from months / years of unchallenged behaviours with unconscious, or automatic, safe behaviour — or safe habits.
 Whilst this sounds easy, people are creatures of habit and it often takes longer to “unlearn and relearn” than it does to learn something initially.
 The HSE has some helpful tips on this topic which should be read in conjunction with this article.

-Example of Safe Behaviour at Work
+Example of Behavioural Safety at Work

 This can be demonstrated in a simple example we recently encountered.
 Workers had for years been walking across the back of the goods inwards area of a warehouse/factory.
 There were often large vehicles reversing and people still took the short cut through the vehicle route rather than walking around it.